abhilashpulluri/voyanta-backend/readme.txt

 /!\ Do not modify any other code than this method!

+### I have fixed the bugs and performance issue, so that the tests can run

 2) Architecture

 Write a simple Rest API in the same module that will expose this feature, taking an xml file as parameter and returning the converted CSV file.

+######## I have created a sipmple REST api taking xml file as parameter and returning CSV file.
+         I have used POSTMAN to test the API for uploading file and returning the csv file.